CompileKernel/native-image-picker-macos/README.md

 ## 🧪 Testing

 > [!TIP]
 > With this approach, you can effectively test this platform implementation with the existing packages that use `image_picker` APIs.
-All platform-specific calls to `NativeImagePickerMacOS` should use the instance from `ImagePickerPlatform.interface` instead of creating a new `NativeImagePickerMacOS` to work.
+All platform-specific calls to `NativeImagePickerMacOS` should use the instance from `ImagePickerPlatform.instance` instead of creating a new `NativeImagePickerMacOS` to work.

 To override the methods implementation for unit testing, add the dev dependencies: